apelmahmudDev/book-finder/README.md

-# Books Listing Application
+# Books finder Application

-A simple books listing web application that fetches data from the Gutendex API.
+A simple books finder web application that fetches data from the Gutendex API.
 It allows users to browse books, filter them by title or genre, add books to a wishlist, and paginate through the results.
 The application is built using HTML, CSS, and JavaScript.

 ## Features